Here is the latest travel advice for Greece for March / April 2021, according to the latest official government announcements on 27 March 2021.

 Due to the ongoing COVID-19 situation, there are several restrictions and measures in place for travellers coming to Greece from abroad.
 Many of these restrictions have been in place since mid-2020.
 The new measures are uploaded on the official government website, however sometimes it takes a while for it to be updated.

-Here is a summary of the current restrictions, as announced by the Civil Aviation Authority on 8 January 2021.
+Here is a summary of the current restrictions, as announced by the Civil Aviation Authority (CAA) on 22 March 2021.

 - complete the inbound Passenger Locator Form (PLF), which can be found at the official website

 - bring a negative PCR test (taken max 72 hours before arrival)

 - self-isolate for 7 days.
 Self-isolation will need to take place at home or place of temporary residence.
 If travellers are staying in Greece for a shorter period, they will need to self-isolate for their whole stay in Greece.